ke-zhang-rd/krystal/docs/source/decorator.rst

   def dec(param):

-    # Write a decorator defination inside and return as shown in above.
+    # Write a decorator defination inside and return it.

     return newdec